dwivedi-ai/TicTacToe/README.md

 # My-first-tic-tac-toe-game
 This is the Tic-tac-toe game that I have created in Python.
-This game does not provide any instructions to play, but still it is quite cool.
+This game does not provide any instructions to play nor it is the most efficient code for tic tac toe...
+It is just what came to my mind first when I got it as my practice problem... and as I progress in coding and building good logic, I will make changes in this code to make it more efficient, but still it is quite cool.